plasmaster09/inventory-webapp-05-handling-forms-post-crud/README.md

 >NOTE: If the `method` is left undefined (like our prototype's forms were) or explictly set to `"get"`, HTML forms can also send GET requests - the form will construct a special URL from the input values, acting like a customizable hyperlink.
 > If you click submit on our app's forms now, they appear to refresh the page.
 But if you look at the URL bar, the new URL includes a `?` symbol, followed by the form's inputs.
 Express typically ignores that part of the URL when resolving the matching GET route path, but they can be treated as **parameters**. **Search bars** are a common application of this kind of form and parameterized GET request; we will add one later!
+> POST requests use a similar URL-encoding scheme to upload the inputs.
+However, POST requests do not update the URL bar of the browser.
+This is by design, as you wouldn't want someone to bookmark or share a link for a POST request.

 ### (4.4.1) Configuring Express to parse POST request bodies

-// TODO: Explain URL-embedded vs multipart

-In order for Express to handle POST requests more easily, we need to add some middleware.
+In order for Express to handle POST requests sent from forms more easily, we need to add some middleware.

 Add this line to the middleware section (around other `app.use` lines) in `app.js`
 ```js
 // Configure Express to parse URL-encoded POST request bodies (traditional forms)
 app.use( express.urlencoded({ extended: false }) );
 ```

 To handle a post request to the URL `/stuff`, we can use a route definition like this:
 ```js